Financial Ratios: Management and Analysis

 Price to Earnings Ratio 15.24 33.39

-Generally, a high price to earnings ratio suggests that the investors are expecting an enhanced earnings growth in the future as compared to other companies having a lower price to earnings ratio.
+Generally, a high price-to-earnings ratio suggests that the investors are expecting an enhanced earnings growth in the future as compared to other companies having a lower price-to-earnings ratio.
 However, price to earnings alone cannot help the investor to take decisions about investments.
 The dividend payout ratio, which takes into account the yearly dividend per share and the earnings per share informs about the quality of the company in respect of its dividend paying ability.

 Investment Decision

 It is a difficult decision to consider whether to invest in the stocks of Coca-Cola or PepsiCo.
-This is because, each company has a sound market position supported by solid brand name and a number of popular products selling across the globe.
+This is because each company has a sound market position supported by solid brand name and a number of popular products selling across the globe.
 The stocks of both the companies have been the center focus of the market for the past several years.
 Both the companies have a strong domination over the sector controlling 75% of the market share together.

 As an investor, I will consider investing in the shares of PepsiCo, as the company has been consistently providing higher returns to the shareholders’ equity.
-The investors cannot consider the price to earnings ratio alone in their investment decisions.
-The earnings figure, which goes into the calculation of the price to earnings ratio, is an accounting measure, which is susceptible to different forms of manipulation.
+The investors cannot consider the price-to-earnings ratio alone in their investment decisions.
+The earnings figure, which goes into the calculation of the price-to-earnings ratio, is an accounting measure, which is susceptible to different forms of manipulation.

-In addition, the sales revenue for PepsiCo is more than that of Coca cola because of different product ranges the company has taken for diversification.
-Coca cola has just stopped with beverages.
-PepsiCo has been able to turn around its fixed assets 5.2 times while Coca Cola has been able to turn over the fixed assets 3.24 times only.
-This implies that PepsiCo has been able to make an effective utilization of its fixed assets as compared to Coca Cola.
+In addition, the sales revenue for PepsiCo is more than that of Coca-Cola because of different product ranges the company has taken for diversification.
+Coca-cola has just stopped with beverages.
+PepsiCo has been able to turn around its fixed assets 5.2 times while Coca-Cola has been able to turn over the fixed assets 3.24 times only.
+This implies that PepsiCo has been able to make an effective utilization of its fixed assets as compared to Coca-Cola.

 Analysis of Return on Equity for the years 1998 to 2008

-Figure: Analysis of Return on Equity for the years 1998 to 2008 (Green – PepsiCo, Red – Coca Cola)
+Figure: Analysis of Return on Equity for the years 1998 to 2008 (Green – PepsiCo, Red – Coca-Cola)

 Non-Financial Criteria

-Apart from the financial considerations, several non-financial criteria need to be considered in deciding to invest in the shares of PepsiCo and Coca Cola.
+Apart from the financial considerations, several non-financial criteria need to be considered in deciding to invest in the shares of PepsiCo and Coca-Cola.
 The first criterion is the market reputation and market share of the companies.
 The ability of the company to generate large cash flow through broader product line is another consideration, which will make the investment worthy.
 This would create synergy for the company, which goes beyond the board.

-The distribution capabilities and expansion into different geographical region and the marketing intelligence to ensure the growth of the company are some of the other non-financial considerations, which could influence the decision to invest in the stocks of any of these companies.
+The distribution capabilities and expansion into different geographical regions and the marketing intelligence to ensure the growth of the company are some of the other non-financial considerations, which could influence the decision to invest in the stocks of any of these companies.
 Diversifying into different product areas adds to the strength of the company.
 In addition, the types and classes of assets and their intrinsic value also play a major role in the investment considerations.

 References